About the author

 Baseball Lessons

 In addition to playing, I also offer private and group lessons to serious players of all ages in the NY-Metro area — my specialty is in training pitchers and catchers.
-During the winter months, indoor sessions are held at the Academy of Pro Players in Garfield, NJ.
+During the winter months, indoor sessions are held at the Academy of Pro Players in Hawthorne, NJ (also the headquarters for Akadema, a top-notch baseball equipment company founded by one of my best friends and teammates growing up, Lar Gilligan).
 In warm weather, lessons can occur almost anywhere there’s something resembling a baseball diamond.
 Email me at joe at onbaseball.com for more information.